 Reply: If you want a preliminary estimate of the amount of your pension from abroad, you have to ask for it from the pension authorities in the country in question.
-They are the only ones who have that information.
 The easiest and often only way to ask for a preliminary estimate is to send them a freely formulated letter.

-- insurance number of the country in question (if you have it), and
+- your foreign ID number (if you have it) or insurance number of the country in question (if you have it), and

 - as detailed information as possible about the periods during which you have lived and worked in the country.